Fantominium/malcolm-typescript/README.md

 the server, which presents my next challenge:
 - How to hydrate the darkmode context on the server side before presenting data to the client

-Oauth - currently have the github button hitting the api successfully.
-Need to get the return value into the api and utilised correctly also get the JSON parse to wrok with the returned value from the api
+Oauth - Connected to the api and Cors playing well.
+Find the way to connect to github authorization api and get back auth key

 ### Come back to testing in the tests folder for checking on what is rendered **DONE**